This post contains affiliate links.

 Doongara Rice

-Origin: Doongara rice was developed in Australia and is known for its improved nutritional profile.
-It is a medium-grain rice with a mild and delicate flavor.
+Doongara rice was developed in Australia with the intent of creating healthier rice.
+It is a medium-grain rice with a mild almost neutral flavor.
 When cooked, Doongara rice becomes fluffy with separate grains.

 Egyptian Black Rice